jordannakamoto/Interpreter/README.md

 ## Design Philosophy
+As an educational program, the code is designed to be simple with focus placed on modularity and encapsulation of concepts.

 A general C++ programming pattern was used for both ease of development and program flow.
 * Each **Stage** of parsing or processing has a class, for example `Tokenizer`
 * Getter/Setter functions access class functionality